-9. Consent
+10. Consent

-- 9.1 In many cases, the college can only process personal data with the consent of the individual.
+- 10.1 In many cases, the college can only process personal data with the consent of the individual.
 In some cases, if the data is sensitive, express consent must be obtained.
 Agreement to the college processing some specified classes of personal data is a condition of acceptance of a student onto any course, and a condition of employment for staff.
-This includes information about previous criminal convictions in accordance with the Rehabilitation of Offenders Act 1974 and information about disabilities - 9.2 Some jobs or courses will bring applicants into contact with children, including young people between the ages of 16 and 18 and vulnerable adults.
+This includes information about previous criminal convictions in accordance with the Rehabilitation of Offenders Act 1974 and information about disabilities - 10.2 Some jobs or courses will bring applicants into contact with children, including young people between the ages of 16 and 18 and vulnerable adults.
 The college has a duty under the Keeping Children Safe in Education and other enactments to ensure that staff are suitable for the job, and students for the courses offered.
-The college also has a duty of care to all staff and students and must therefore make sure that employees and those who use the college facilities do not pose a threat or danger to others. - 9.3 Therefore, all prospective staff and students will be asked to consent to their data being processed when an offer of employment or a course place is made.
-A refusal to sign such a form will result in the offer being withdrawn.
-This consent forms part of the Privacy Statement on the college websites and paper forms. - 9.4 The Government and statutory organisations are exempt from the DPA and GDPR regulations, and on receiving a valid "legal exemption certificate" the college will release the requested information to the relevant authorities.
+The college also has a duty of care to all staff and students and must therefore make sure that employees and those who use the college facilities do not pose a threat or danger to others. - 10.3 Therefore, all prospective staff and students will be made aware of how their data will be processed at the point of application.
+This consent forms part of the Privacy Statement on the college websites and paper forms.

+10.4 The Government and statutory organisations are exempt from the DPA and GDPR regulations, and on receiving a valid "legal exemption certificate" the college will release the requested information to the relevant authorities.

-10. Data Sharing
+11. Data Sharing

-10.1 As a student or staff member of the college it may be necessary on occasion to share your data with third parties including but not limited to Her Majesty's Revenue and Customs (HMRC), Education and Skills Funding Agency (ESFA), Office for Students (OFS), Student Loan Company (SLC) and Local Authorities.
-You will be informed through privacy notices and consent forms that you have the right to withhold consent.
+- 11.1 As a student or staff member of the college, it may be necessary to share your personal data with authorised third parties to fulfil contractual, statutory, or regulatory obligations.
+This includes, but is not limited to:

+- His Majesty's Revenue and Customs (HMRC)

+- Education and Skills Funding Agency (ESFA)

+- Office for Students (OFS)

+- Student Loan Company (SLC)

+- Local Authorities.

+- Awarding organisations/exam bodies

+- External Auditors

+- 11.2 You will be informed through the college's Privacy Notices about what data is collected, the reasons for processing and the third parties involved.
+Where consent is required, this will be obtained explicitly.
 However, the college may not be able to progress with your offer of employment/education without this.
+In cases where the College has a legal obligation or is acting in the public interest, certain data may be shared without your consent.

+- 11.3 The college ensures that all third-party organisations it shares data with have appropriate data protection and security arrangements in place.

+- 11.4 The college does not routinely transfer personal data outside of the UK or EEA.
+Where international data transfers are necessary, appropriate safeguards will be implemented in line with UK GDPR requirements.

+- 11.5 The college is committed to a transparent and ethical approach to data sharing, ensuring that data subjects' rights and freedoms are always respected.

-There are occasions where the college has a legal obligation to share information with authorities without consent from individuals.
-There is no right to references under current legislation; these may be provided by the college with explicit consent from the individual but will be limited to the data held within the relevant retention periods.
+- 11.6 There is no right to references under current legislation; these may be provided by the college with explicit consent from the individual but will be limited to the data held within the relevant retention periods.

-11. Special Categories of Personal Data
+12. Special Categories of Personal Data